 Our helpful guide to refinancing your mortgage can help you determine whether you should or should not refinance.

 HSH Associates is the nation's largest publisher of mortgage information.
 We do not make, nor do we broker or arrange mortgages.
-With a survey base of loan information from over 2,000 lenders coast-to-coast, HSH provides surveys and statistics to the nation's consumers, government agencies, lenders, Realtors and news media, and are widely recognized for our objective, unbiased reporting on consumer finance topics.
+With a survey base of loan information from lenders coast-to-coast, HSH provides surveys and statistics to the nation's consumers, government agencies, lenders, Realtors and news media, and are widely recognized for our objective, unbiased reporting on consumer finance topics.

 HSH also conducts national surveys on many other types of consumer loans, including Home Equity lines of credit, new and used auto loans, Certificate of Deposit and Money Market information, other types of consumer information, and satisfaction and customer relations polls.

 HSH Associates, Financial Publishers